mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 To me, history has always seemed like a scatterplot of disconnected dots.
 I'd learn about one narrow lane of history at a time, like the American Revolution, and feel frustrated that I couldn't recall specific enough dates to correlate what was happening in other parts of the world.

 For example, while America was fighting Britain in the War of 1812, Napoleon had swept across Europe and dismantled one of Europe's most powerful institutions, The Holy Roman Empire.
-Or in 1648, the same year that the Thirty Years' War ended, England was busy decapitating its king.

 Not only did I have trouble understanding synchronicity, I also had gaps in my education about any nation or boundary that existed before I was born.
-For example, I always had this thought, "What was Prussia again" when I'd encounter it in Wikipedia.
+For example, I always had this thought, "What was Prussia again?" when I'd encounter it in Wikipedia.
 And I'd go down the rabbit hole but the way I approached learning was always too focused to retain that information in a larger context.

 My goal here is to create a feeling of *synchronicity* and *flow*.
 Synchronicity in that the user can see who was in power at the same time and what world events were unfolding.
 Flow in that you can click through a nation's history and see the changing borders, alliances, and dynasties as you move from one ruler to the next.